cwmasonRollTide/Dolos/README.md

   at http://transcripts.cnn.com/show/lkl
 - Fargate task for autoscaling dockerized DolosTranscriptParser.
 Scales from 1 to 5 instances of the consuming container that each process five messages from the queue at a time
+- Terraform.io connection needs to define environment variables in pipeline for AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY

 ### Github Action in .github/workflows/workflow.yml
 - requires AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY in your github actions secrets